Diatomaceous earth is a unique type of sand that consists of fossilized algae.

-Silica is commonly found in nature, from sand and rocks to plants and humans.
-However, diatomaceous earth is a concentrated source of silica, which makes it unique (2).
+Silica is commonly found in nature as a component of everything from sand and rocks to plants and humans.
+However, diatomaceous earth is a concentrated source of silica, which makes it unique (

-Commercially available diatomaceous earth is said to contain 80 to 90% silica, several other trace minerals and small amounts of iron oxide (rust) (1).
+Commercially available diatomaceous earth is said to contain 80–90% silica, several other trace minerals, and small amounts of iron oxide (rust) (1).

-Bottom Line: Diatomaceous earth is a type of sand that consists of fossilized algae.
-It is rich in silica, a substance that has many industrial uses.
+Diatomaceous earth is a type of sand that consists of fossilized algae.
+It’s rich in silica, a substance that has many industrial uses.